Chris-Schnaufer/agol2mysql/README.md

 As before, you will be prompted to enter your database password and to provide the AGOL code after logging in to AGOL.

 ## Getting the data
+The [data_xfer_excel.py](https://github.com/Chris-Schnaufer/agol2mysql/tree/main) script is used to populate the database.
+It can be used to download data directly from AGOL and update/populate the database.

+By default only new data is added to the database.
+If a primary key is specified on the command line it is used to determine if the data is already in the database.
+Otherwise all the columns are checked for a matching row and added to the database if a match isn't found.

 To see all the options available to this script, along with any default command line values, open a command window and run the following command.
 ```bash
 ./data_xfer_excel.py -h
 ```
+A detailed explanation of the options available with this script is (available).

 The following command adds new data to the database on the current machine.
 Data that already exists in the database is left alone.